Living Learning Communities (LLCs)

 - Begin preparing for their internship or practicum as required by the Reynolds School of Journalism and discuss these experiential education opportunities with the school's internship director

-Available to all first-year students with a declared major within the Health Sciences.
+Available to all first-year students with a declared major within the School of Public Health.
 Students involved in the community interact with other students who share a course of study and similar career aspirations.

-Health Science Living Learning Community students will also be placed in designated math and English sections and will be provided with a group forum to augment their academic life as well as provide for both study and social activities.
+The School of Public Health Living Learning Community students will also be placed in designated sections of Community Health Science (CHS) 101 to be taken in the fall semester.
 The Community Health Sciences (CHS) major is advised for individuals interested in the nursing path.

 Goals